Defence giant Lockheed Martin has named a new executive to oversee its troubled F-35 stealth fighter programme.

 An electrical engineer by training, McIntosh is currently Lauderdale’s deputy on the F-35 programme, with previous experience leading Lockheed’s integrated warfare systems & sensors business.

-“Chauncey is an exceptional leader with distinct qualifications needed to lead the F-35 programme,” says Greg Ulmer, the president of Lockheed’s aeronautics division, which includes all fighter production.
+“Chauncey is an exceptional leader with distinct qualifications needed to lead the F-35 programme,” says Greg Ulmer, president of Lockheed’s aeronautics division, which includes all fighter production.

-McIntosh will take over management of what is arguably Lockheed’s marquee product after a tumultuous 18-months.
-The company has been in a protracted struggle to fully certify the latest Technical Refresh-3 (TR-3) configuration of the F-35, which offers a more powerful computer to enhance the jet’s suite of onboard communications and data processing systems.
+McIntosh will take over management of what is arguably Lockheed’s marquee product after a tumultuous 18 months.
+The company has been in a protracted struggle to fully certify the latest Technical Refresh 3 (TR-3) configuration of the F-35, which offers a more powerful computer to enhance the jet’s suite of onboard communications and data processing systems.

 However, Lockheed’s inability to fully address issues with the new hardware and software culminated in July 2023, when the Pentagon announced it would stop accepting new-build F-35s in the TR-3 standard.

-The decision halted deliveries for both the US military and overseas customers, all of whom purchase the F-35 through the USA’s foreign military sales system.
+The decision halted deliveries for both the US military and overseas customers, all of whom purchase the F-35 through the USA’s Foreign Military Sales system.

 That prompted the Pentagon to reach a deal with Lockheed that saw F-35 deliveries resume in July with training-only capabilities and a portion of payment for each jet withheld until the TR-3 standard is certified for full combat duty.

-McIntosh will certainly be under pressure to reach that milestone, and secure contracts for the next rounds of production at a time when the Pentagon is increasingly looking to reduce costs, particulalry when it comes to aircraft procurement.
+McIntosh will certainly be under pressure to reach that milestone, and secure contracts for the next rounds of production at a time when the Pentagon is increasingly looking to reduce costs, particularly when it comes to aircraft procurement.

 The F-35 programme is Lockheed’s largest individual product, according to financial disclosures submitted by the company in August.
 Even without new aircraft being delivered, the F-35 programme accounted for 25% of total company sales in the first half of 2024.